 If the other eye is unaffected, this may not be noticeable.
 All too often, though, the poor vision in the affected eye interferes with the better eye.
 Many patients with a macular hole close the affected eye when they read or are trying to look at a distant or small object.

-Macular holes occur in women more often than men and usually over the age of 60.
+Macular holes occur in women more often than men, and most patients seeking macular hole surgery in Melbourne are over the age of 60.

 OCT scan of a macular hole, showing the vitreous (fine line at the top of the image) still pulling on the edge of the macular hole (black gap in the macular image).
 The missing central macula means that the patient cannot see anything at all right in the centre of his vision; the edges, swollen with fluid (black cavities), mean that the vision just next to the centre of vision is blurred and distorted.

 OCT image of another macular hole after successful surgery with improved vision.
 There is still a tiny gap in the layer of photoreceptors, which explains the persistent (but much smaller) gap this patient has in the absolute centre of her vision.